Auld Poor House, 36 North Street, St Andrews, KY16 9AQ

 Strictly No hen or stag parties

-Please be aware that the annual Lamas Street Market will be in operation in St Andrews from the 10th August 2018 until 15th August 2018 which can affect the house.
+Please be aware that the annual Lammas Street Market will be in operation in St Andrews from the 9th August 2019 until 14th August 2019 which can affect the house.
 It runs from Friday to Tuesday evening in the neighbouring streets of Market Street and South Street.
 These streets will be very busy and noise can travel from the market to the house.
 On street car parking will be limited at this time.

 Prices are in GBP.